Skip to content

 Product Setup and Operations

-Most of the InfoConnect Hub functionality can be configured via admin APIs, however there are several hardening configuration steps that must be performed directly on Hub instance.
+Most of the InfoConnect Hub functionality can be configured via admin APIs.
+However, there are several hardening configuration steps that must be performed directly on the Hub instance.
 Once the InfoConnect Hub is configured, it will interact with external services and IBM i components via separate Functional API endpoints.

 License Management